Grič Tunnel (Zagreb): Construction

-In 1943, due to fear of Allied bombing, the prime minister of the Independent State of Croatia (NDH), Nikola Mandić, ordered the creation of a public bomb shelter under the hill of Gornji Grad.
+During World War II in Zagreb, in 1943, due to a fear of Allied bombing, the prime minister of the Independent State of Croatia (NDH), Nikola Mandić, ordered the creation of a public bomb shelter under the hill of Gornji Grad.
 The shelter was to be connected to an east-west corridor spanning the entirety of the hill.
 A sum of 141.2 million NDH kuna was allocated for planning and construction of the tunnel.
 The project was assigned to engineers Abramović, Senjaković and Vajda.
 The plan was to construct the tunnel in 90 working days, but the cost rose to 490 million kuna (partly due to high wartime inflation) and the date of opening was delayed into 1944.

 The project soon came under criticism.
 In February 1944, the Construction Committee of Zagreb, which was responsible for urban planning, issued a statement saying that the "creation of a shelter as a transport link is completely inappropriate," and that "too much attention has been devoted to it."
 Another argument was that in its function as a shelter, the tunnel only had a capacity of 5,000 people.
 At the time of the statement, the costs amounted to 60,000 kuna per person, which was deemed too expensive by the committee.
 Nevertheless, the construction continued, albeit parts of the project were scrapped.
 In May, the mayor of Zagreb, Ivan Werner, rejected the plans for a large central underground hall; instead, only the east-west corridor was built.
-The tunnel was built mostly using locally-sourced materials, including gravel from Zagreb area and wood from Bosnia.
+The tunnel was built mostly using locally sourced materials, including gravel from Zagreb area and wood from Bosnia.

 Following the end of World War II, the tunnel was renovated in 1947.
 Additional work was performed to secure the structure against water damage.
 In 1949, the tunnel was used as a warehouse by Malina, a food production company.
 A document dating to 31 October 1949 proposed the construction of another corridor connecting the existing one to the area of Gupčeva Zvijezda, about 2 km to the north.
 There is no evidence that this corridor was ever constructed.
 However, the NDH plan's central hall, measuring almost 100 m in length, was built sometime after.
 Emil Matešić, the director of the Cultural Informative Centre of Zagreb (Kulturno informativni centar), believed that its construction was driven by the Cold War tensions and carried out in secret with some documents concerning the tunnel not having been released by the Croatian Ministry of Defence as of July 2016.